 The commander stared across and groaned.

-“Sorry to say but we are only payed if our cargo reaches the camp, that makes your lives worth less than those we carry to the prison.
-So form up in your squads and pray that you survive this fight, Deadmen, you are to take the lead.
+“Sorry to say, but we are only paid if our cargo reaches the camp; that makes your lives worth less than those we carry to the prison.
+So form up in your squads and pray that you survive this fight, Deadmen; you are to take the lead.
 Let us see what you are capable of.”

 “I am sorry, looks like my little demonstration has gotten us on the front lines.”

 “You drag us to the front line of every conflict; how is this any different?”